BjornKennethHolmstrom/DidiS/docs/governance/README.md

-# SweDD Governance
+# DiDoS Governance
-## Swedish Direct Democracy Platform
+## Direct Democracy in Sweden Platform

 This directory contains the governance documentation for the SweDD project.
 The documentation outlines how the project is managed, developed, and maintained.